Example: Designing Your First Beam Cruiser

 3,125 km/s is excellent, but 50% of the hull in engines leaves tight margins for weapons and armor.
 The 40% allocation at 2,500 km/s is the better balance for a cruiser that needs to carry weapons, armor, and sensors.

-Final engine decision: 4x 20 HS Nuclear Thermal Engines at 1.25x boost
+Final engine decision: 4x 20 HS Nuclear Radioisotope Engines at 1.25x boost

 • Total engine mass: 4,000 tons (80 HS)